 Mid-morning we journey to the parish of St Martins, hopefully in time to visit Sausmarez Manor’s Farmers Market, which takes place on Saturday mornings.
 Here, fresh vegetables, free range eggs, chutneys, honey, hams, exotic plants and shrubs, vegetable plants, bric-a-braque, bedding plants, homemade cakes, antiques, books and health foods can all be found.

 Returning to St Peter Port we visit the the private gardens of Mrs Monachan, La Petite Vallée, with a wide range of exotic and traditional planting on terraces and slopes leading down to the sea.
 Here we will have the chance to explore the seasonal cloisters, herbaceous borders, woodland walk and a tropical area with a number of unusual plants and water flows

-Following a lunch at the Fleur du Jardin pub, we walk to L’Etiennerie Farm, home of Mr and Mrs Tim Henderson.
+Following a lunch at the Fleur du Jardin pub, we walk to L’Etiennerie Farm, home of Tim and Eleanor Henderson.
 This informal country garden features herbaceous borders, a pond, potager, a wild flower meadow and stunning views over the Fauxquets Valley and surrounding countryside.
 (Overnight St Peter Port, Guernsey) B

 Day 10: Sunday 4 June, Excursion to Alderney & Burhou